PrimeshShamilka/simplePacketFilterFirewall/README.md

 Packets are captured and saved into .pcap or .pcapng files using wireshark.

-## Firewall rules format the program
+## Firewall rules format for the program

 ![](https://github.com/PrimeshShamilka/simplePacketFilterFirewall/blob/master/Images/filterin_rules.png)